balcilar/Anfis-from-scratch/README.md

 ![Sample image](Output/memberships.jpg?raw=true "Title")

-To show the estimated paramters, you can check them by following command.
+To show the estimated paramters, you can check mparams variable for premise parameter or kparams variable for consequent parameters of the trained network object named bestnet.

 ```
 >> bestnet.mparams